 Like all the main Christmas markets in Vienna, the one from the Schonbrunn Palace has its own mug design, which changes each year.
 You can take the mug home with you, as a souvenir, by not returning it and taking your deposit back.

-HOW TO GET TO THE SCHONBRUNN CHRISTMAS MARKET: You can easily reach the Schonbrunn Christmas market from the main train station in Vienna, by tram.
+You can easily reach the Schonbrunn Christmas market from the main train station in Vienna, by taking the Metro U4 U-Bahn station Schönbrunn.
 You can even walk if it’s not too cold.

-BEST ACCOMMODATION: Boutique Hotel Das Tigra is a family-run hotel that offers a very central location in a quiet street in the heart of Vienna, just a 10-minute walk away from Saint Stephen’s Cathedral.
+Boutique Hotel Das Tigra is a family-run hotel that offers a very central location on a quiet street in the heart of Vienna, just a 10-minute walk away from Saint Stephen’s Cathedral.
 The Herrengasse Underground Station (line U3) is only a 3-minute walk from the hotel.

 The Christmas market winds its way through these streets and courtyards, which are beautifully decored with twinkling lights, making it feel a lot more intimate, cozy, and fun to explore.